How do I get a refund from a merchant?

 There are three main types of refunds: failed/cancelled transactions, (merchant) refund and chargeback.

-When you make a transaction with your Wirex card, the merchant or ATM needs to authorise the transaction amount first or "freeze" an amount on your balance.
+When you make a transaction with your Wirex card, the merchant or ATM needs to authorise the transaction amount first or "freeze" it.
 You will see such transactions listed as Pending in your Wirex card transaction history.
 In case the transaction fails or gets rejected, the authorised funds will be released within 14 days.
 This is an automated process and cannot be sped up.

 - The card was rejected by the merchant due to some policies or errors;